Ebi27/DataStructuresAndAlgorithms/Netflix/README.md

 - Cache Management (LRU): Implement a cache with a replacement strategy that replaces the least recently watched title.

-- Cache Management (LFU): Implement a cache with a replacement strategy that replaces the least frequently watched titles.

 - Session History Navigation (Stack): Allow users to move back and forth in the history of programs they've just browsed using a stack data structure.